Simple Living With Nature

 I drink ginger in my tea every morning!
 I love the spicy bite that it gives, and I believe it is part of why I rarely get sick.

-Ginger can be made into a healing medicinal syrup, or fermented as a ginger bug to make tasty ginger ale or ginger beer.
+Ginger can be made into a healing herbal support syrup or fermented as a ginger bug to make tasty ginger ale or ginger beer.

 a jar of immune boosting tea blend wrapped with a twine bow